 Step 1: Completely quit the Teams application by right-clicking the Teams icon in the system tray (next to the clock on your taskbar) and selecting Quit.

 Step 2: Right-click the Start Menu icon and click Run.

-Step 3: In the Run window that appears, type %Appdata%Microsoft.
-Click Enter.
+Step 3: In the Run window that appears, type %AppData%Microsoft.
+Click OK.

 Step 4: In the new window, right-click the Teams folder and select Rename.

 Step 5: Type in TeamsBackup, (or whatever else name you want) then hit Enter on your keyboard.

 Open the Teams app and try to use it once more.
 You’ll likely have to reconfigure your settings from the beginning, but you should finally have this issue resolved.